-- State, the County, and cities to expand coordination to identify, acquire and develop property for affordable housing. - The Affordable Housing Committee will track and report progress on the Regional Equitable Development Initiative fund and Home & Hope. - Jurisdictions to identify one or more parcels in their boundaries to prioritize for affordable housing (for-profit or non-profit, new or preserved)

-• The County to develop policies for the sale of County-owned property at reduced or no cost when used for affordable housing, which may be used as a model ordinance by cities
+- State, County, and cities to expand coordination to identify, acquire and develop property for affordable housing. - Track and report progress on REDI fund and Home & Hope. - Jurisdictions identify one or more parcels in their boundaries to prioritize for affordable housing (for-profit or non-profit, new or preserved) - County to develop policies for the sale of County-owned property at reduced or no cost when used for affordable housing, which may be used as a model ordinance by cities